Our Unique Approach

 Immunotherapy is frequently a part of treatment for relapsed disease.
 It is a treatment that uses substances made by the body or made in a laboratory to boost, direct, or restore the body's natural defenses against cancer.
 One example is CAR T-cell therapy,

 a form of immunotherapy that genetically modifies the patient's own T cells to improve the immune system's ability to fight cancer.
 CAR T-cell therapy has

-been approved by the FDA for some forms of relapsed or refractory aggressive non-Hodgkin lymphoma.
+been approved by the FDA for some forms of relapsed or refractory non-Hodgkin lymphoma.
 Learn more about CAR T-cell therapy.